dabeaz/curio/docs/reference.rst

    Wait for tasks in the group to terminate.
 If *wait* is `all`, then wait for all tasks to completee.
 If *wait* is `any` then wait for any task to terminate and cancel any remaining tasks.
+If *wait* is `object`, then wait for any task to terminate and return a non-None object, cancelling all remaining tasks afterwards.
 If any task returns with an error, then all remaining tasks are immediately cancelled and a ``TaskGroupError`` exception is raised.
 If the ``join()`` operation itself is cancelled, all remaining tasks in